ajoslin103/fabric-layers-core/typescript-migration/MIGRATION-PLAN.md

 ## Overview

-This document outlines the plan for migrating the fabric-layers-core library from JavaScript to TypeScript.
+This document outlines the plan for migrating the **packages/fabric-layers-core** library from JavaScript to TypeScript.
+This migration **ONLY** applies to the core package, not other packages in the monorepo.
 As the sole developer, this migration will enable better type safety, improved developer experience, and more maintainable code.

 ## Pre-Migration Tasks